farabian66/starter-academic/content/publication/conference-paper/APSK2018/index.md

 publication: "*International Symposium on Wireless Communication Systems(ISWCS)*(1)"
 publication_short: ""

-The symmetric information rate is used to define the relationship between the APSK constellation parameters, the code rate, and the average and peak Eb/N0 .
+abstract: The symmetric information rate is used to define the relationship between the APSK constellation parameters, the code rate, and the average and peak Eb/N0 .
 Minimizing the average Eb/N0 reproduces the DVB-S2 constellation parameters for 16- and 32-APSK.
 Minimizing the peak Eb/N0 produces DVB-S2 constellation parameters for 16- and 32-APSK that minimize the peak-to-average power ratio.
 The peak-to-average power ratio gains are less than 1 dB, but when used on coded systems with very steep decoded bit error probability vs. Eb/N0 curves, the gains can be significant.

 # Summary.
 An optional shortened abstract.
 summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.